Heat Advisory Issued for Much of North and East Bay Memorial Day

 Fire officials across the Bay Area were noting that with Memorial Day marking the official start of summer, fire season is also beginning in earnest.
 The Contra Costa Fire Protection District tweeted about the increased fire danger with hot weather and the need for homeowners to prepare for fire season.

 This weekend marks the start of summer & Con Fire reminds all to be fire safe outdoors.
 Fire danger is extremely high; weather conditions are ripe for wildfire.
 When fires do occur, report them immediately to 911.
-Happy & safe Memorial Day weekend! https://t.co/jyPQ2XETQm pic.twitter.com/mbr6MFIRHDREAD MORE: COVID Reopening: Health Officers Back Plans For Full In-Person Learning At Bay Area Schools This Fall
+Happy & safe Memorial Day weekend! https://t.co/jyPQ2XETQm pic.twitter.com/mbr6MFIRHDREAD MORE: 2-Alarm Fire Damages San Francisco Mission District Apartment Building

 — Con Fire PIO (@ContraCostaFire) May 28, 2021